ginstrom/paladin-novel/chapters/08_valley-of-hope.md

 "Since I started making sense instead of noise."
 But even as Gond spoke, he wondered at how easily the conflict had resolved.
 The words had felt right in his mouth, weighted with certainty he didn't understand.

-Later that evening, one of the newer refugees—a man named Jorik—took a turn for the worse.
+A few evenings later, one of the newer refugees—a man named Jorik—took a turn for the worse.
 Fever burned through him, and angry red lines spread from a festering wound on his arm.
 Sim worked tirelessly, applying herbs and murmuring prayers, but the infection was winning.

 Gond knelt beside the dying man without conscious thought.
 His memory of the temple stirred, and he felt that he must touch Jorik.

 "I don't think—" Sim began, then stopped as Gond placed his hands on Jorik's burning forehead.

+Gond sent a silent plea to Alanyi. *Please-*

 Gond felt nothing, but watched as Jorik's labored breathing gradually eased.
 The man's chest, which had been rising and falling in rapid, shallow gasps, began to slow and deepen.
 Sweat beaded on his forehead, then began to dry.
 Within an hour, Jorik's eyes fluttered open, clear and focused, and he pushed himself up on his elbows asking for food.